TomPace101/nanopore_diffusion/notes.md

     And this means having disk operations is ok.
     It also requires knowing if the endpoint is a file or folder.
     (See below.)
-In fact, any function that needs a string instead of a path object will need to get str(p.whatever) instead of just p.whatever.
-  Or maybe the subclass methods could return strings.
-Paths are immutable, but can be concatenated with "/" and can get suffixes added by p.with_suffix()

 You have to use this class as the appropriate object attribute, meaning at initialization it has to be there.